-In one of the first reports on the insemination of bitches with frozen semen, Seager et al.54 achieved an annual whelping rate of up to 66% (1972; n = 38) using vaginal insemination.
+In one of the first reports on the insemination of bitches with frozen semen, Seager et al. $^{54}$ achieved an annual whelping rate of up to 66% (1972; n = 38) using vaginal insemination.
 In comparison, AI with fresh semen that year achieved a whelping rate of 65%, while 78% of naturally-mated bitches delivered pups.
-The volume of frozen-thawed semen varied from 3 to 9 mL, and the number of motile spermatozoa ranged from 150 to 700×10^6 .
+The volume of frozen-thawed semen varied from 3 to 9 mL, and the number of motile spermatozoa ranged from 150 to $700 \times 10^6$ .
 Most inseminations were performed on Days 10 and 12 of oestrus, where Day 1 was the first day that a serosanguinous vulval discharge was detected; bitches were checked for discharge three times per week.
-Frozen-thawed and fresh semen doses were inseminated using a simple pipette and syringe, with the bitch's hindquarters elevated to an angle of 60° during the insemination and for 5 min thereafter.
+Frozen-thawed and fresh semen doses were inseminated using a simple pipette and syringe, with the bitch's hindquarters elevated to an angle of $60^\circ$ during the insemination and for 5 min thereafter.

-In a later study focused on improving the semen freezing process, Platz and Seager1 achieved litters from 12 of 13 (92%) beagle bitches inseminated vaginally with frozen semen.
-Bitches were inseminated at 48-h intervals, starting on Day 10 or 11 from the start of prooestral vulval discharge.
+In a later study focused on improving the semen freezing process, Platz and Seager achieved litters from 12 of 13 (92%) beagle bitches inseminated vaginally with frozen semen.
+Bitches were inseminated at 48-h intervals, starting on Day 10 or 11 from the start of procestral vulval discharge.
 Details on the number of sperm inseminated are not specified.
 The average litter size in this group was 6.6 pups.

 In contrast, Norwegian researchers reported poor success with frozen semen inseminated vaginally, but satisfactory conception rates with intrauterine (surgical) inseminations.
-In order to overcome this perceived need for anaesthesia and laparotomy with the use of frozen semen, Andersen55 developed a novel insemination technique using a device now commonly known as the Norwegian pipette.
+In order to overcome this perceived need for anaesthesia and laparotomy with the use of frozen semen, Andersen developed a novel insemination technique using a device now commonly known as the Norwegian pipette.
 The Norwegian pipette consists of an outer plastic speculum, used to deliver an inner, metal catheter to the level of the cervix.
 The cervix is manipulated, via abdominal palpation, into a horizontal position and gently passed over the tip of the metal catheter.
 In this way, semen can be inseminated directly into the body of the uterus in the conscious, standing bitch, using relatively simple equipment.
-The external orifice of the cervix is reported to feel cartilaginous, or 'crispy', when in contact when the metal catheter.9 Two to three inseminations, consisting of 75-140 million progressively motile spermatozoa, achieved pregnancies in 10 of 11 bitches.55 in the decades since these early reports were published.
-In these studies, the timing of inseminations was based primarily on the number of days since the start of a bloody vulval discharge, in conjunction with evaluation of vaginal cytology, the appearance of the external genitalia and colour of the vulval discharge, and behavioural cues.
-55,56
+The external orifice of the cervix is reported to feel cartilaginous, or 'crispy', when in contact when the metal catheter.
+Two to three inseminations, consisting of 75-140 million progressively motile spermatozoa, achieved pregnancies in 10 of 11 bitches.

+It should be noted that much progress in the monitoring of the bitch's oestrous cycle and the timing of inseminations has been made in the decades since these early reports were published.
+In these studies, the timing of inseminations was based primarily on the number of days since the start of a bloody vulval discharge, in conjunction with evaluation of vaginal cytology, the appearance of the external genitalia and colour of the vulval discharge, and behavioural cues. $^{55,56}$